John B. Stanchfield: Life

 John B. Stanchfield was born in Elmira, New York on March 13, 1855, the son of Dr. John K. Stanchfield.
 He graduated from Amherst College in 1876, and from Harvard Law School in 1878.
 He commenced the practice of law in Elmira in partnership with David B. Hill, later Governor of New York (1885–1891).
 Afterwards he was a partner in the Elmira law firm of Reynolds, Stanchfield & Collin (named Sayles & Evans since 1945).

 Stanchfield was District Attorney of Chemung County from 1880 to 1885; and Mayor of Elmira, New York from 1886 to 1888.
 He married Clara S. Spaulding on September 2, 1886, and they had two children.
 He was a member of the New York State Assembly for Chemung Co. in 1895 and 1896; and was Minority Leader in 1896.
 Afterwards he removed to New York City, and became a partner in the New York City law firm of Chadbourne, Stanchfield & Levy (now Chadbourne & Parke).

-In the 1900 New York state election, he ran for Governor of New York, but was defeated by Republican Benjamin B. Odell, Jr. In 1903, Stanchfield was the Democratic candidate for U.S. Senator from New York, but was defeated by the incumbent Republican Thomas C. Platt.
+In the 1900 New York state election, he ran for Governor of New York, but was defeated by Republican Benjamin B. Odell Jr. In 1903, Stanchfield was the Democratic candidate for U.S. Senator from New York, but was defeated by the incumbent Republican Thomas C. Platt.

 Stanchfield was a delegate to the 1904 and 1912 Democratic National Conventions, and a delegate to the New York State Constitutional Convention of 1915.

-He died of kidney failure at his home in Islip at the age of 66, and was buried in Elmira.
+He died of kidney failure at his home in Islip at the age of 66, and was buried at Woodlawn Cemetery in Elmira.